Welding and Fabrication Technician

 - Robotic and CNC Operating Skills

-- Environmental Issues for Industry, Skilled Trades Portfolio Development
+- Skilled Trades Portfolio Development

-- Trade Calculations and Health and Safety
+- Trade Calculations

 - Project Management